-LYELL IMMUNOPHARMA, INC. Annual Meeting of Stockholders June 16, 2023 8:30 a.m.
+LYELL IMMUNOPHARMA, INC. Annual Meeting of Stockholders June 14, 2024 8:30 a.m.
 Pacific Time This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Lynn Seely, M.D. and Charles Newton, or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of LYELL IMMUNOPHARMA, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 a.m.
-Pacific Time on June 16, 2023, through a live webcast at www.virtualshareholdermeeting.com/LYEL2023, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Lynn Seely, M.D., Charles Newton and Matthew Lang, or any of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of LYELL IMMUNOPHARMA, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:30 a.m.
+Pacific Time on June 14, 2024, through a live webcast at www.virtualshareholdermeeting.com/LYEL2024, and any adjournment or postponement thereof.